TheRayFitzgerald/Annie/README.md

 ## The Idea
 Annie is a chatbot built using the Natural Language Toolkit([Python NLTK](https://www.nltk.org/)).
-The idea behind Annie is to see if I could train an issue-specific chatbot based off reddit data relevant to that data.
+The idea behind Annie is to see if I could train an issue-specific chatbot based off reddit data.
 I wanted to see if it is possible to create a chatbot that delivers appropriate responses to questions concerning topics of anxiety, depression, stress etc.

 ## The Execution
 Using PRAW(Python Reddit API Wrapper) I extracted the top 1000 posts from subreddits such as r/depression, r/anxiety, r/stress, r/CasualConversation etc. I then took the the **post title as the question** and the **top comment as the most effective reply**.
 This way we have 1000's of questions and answers(most of the time) that reddit-users consider to be the most noteworthy.
 This is the corpus with which I trained the chatbot.
 Sometimes, this is extremely effective, as is displayed in the screenshots below.
 But sometimes the responses to the user-defined questions are just completely non-sensical.
 This is almost always due to the fact that the top comment sometimes pertains to the post's subtext, not the title.